 - K. Graduation requirements. - (13) Graduation requirements for issuance of a conditional certificate of transition for students with an IEP.
-The development of a program of study and the granting of a diploma, or use of a conditional certificate of transition in the form of a continuing or transition individualized educational program (IEP) for students receiving special education services, includes the following governing principles:
+The development of a program of study and the granting of a diploma, or use of a conditional

-(o) Students eligible for special education services are entitled to a FAPE through age 21.
-If a student turns 22 during the school year, the student shall be allowed to complete the school year.
-If a student becomes 22 prior to the first day of the school year, the student is no longer eligible to receive special education services.
-CIMARRON MUNICIPAL SCHOOLS recognizes that children with disabilities who have not graduated with a regular high school diploma still have an entitlement to a FAPE until the child reaches the age at which eligibility ceases under the age requirements within the State.
+Cimarron Municipal Schools recognizes that children with disabilities who have not graduated with a regular high school diploma still have an entitlement to a FAPE until the child reaches the age at which eligibility ceases under the age requirements within the State.
 (See 71 Fed.
 Reg.
 46580 (August 14, 2006))